CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/HOL-Day-1/Ex1.md

 > ✅ Your threat policies are now fully configured with layered protection for both general and high-risk users.

 ## Task 2: Simulate Phishing and Malware Attacks Using Attack Simulator

-## Task 2: Simulate Phishing and Malware Attacks Using Attack Simulator

 In this task, you'll simulate phishing and malware attacks using Microsoft Defender's built-in **Attack Simulation Training**.
 These simulations help you evaluate user vulnerability and response to social engineering techniques.